biijuwa/eckb/departments.md

 ## Edit the name of a Department

-Follow the steps to edit the name of the department.
+Follow the steps to edit the name of the department.<br>

 1. From the **Dashboard**, select **Departments.**